d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

     Computer virus: replicates itself in the persistent memory and/or modifies code of programs of a computer.

-    Computer worm: replicates itself in other computers.
+    Computer worm: replicates itself from one computer to another.

     Trojan: camouflages itself as a regular program to pass under the user’s suspicion.